-Component Markdown path
+Component Markdown (.md)

-The plugin runs deterministic extraction inside Figma’s sandbox (no network calls), producing a_base.json that captures every variant, token binding, and sub-component.
+The plugin runs deterministic extraction inside Figma’s sandbox (no network calls), producing a _base.json that captures every variant, token binding, and sub-component.
 The create-component-md skill then runs four parallel interpretation agents (API, structure, color, voice), reconciles their outputs, and renders a single Markdown file.
 See the Component Markdown page for the full pipeline diagram.

 Triggering a skill